edisplay/isso/docs/docs/reference/server-config.rst

 Markup
 ------

 Customize markup and sanitized HTML.
-Currently, only Markdown (via Misaka) is supported, but new languages are relatively easy to add.
+Currently, only Markdown (via mistune) is supported, but new languages are relatively easy to add.
 For a more detailed explanation, see :doc:`/docs/reference/markdown-config`.